Ricker Polsdorfer, MD

-The diagnosis of MDS ultimately depends on microscopic examination of your bone marrow and the analysis of damage to the chromosomes or DNA of bone marrow cells.
-For this exam, you'll need to have a bone marrow biopsy.
-But before your doctor will recommend this biopsy, he or she will ask about your symptoms and medical history, perform a physical exam, and do some testing.
-However, MDS tends to produce nonspecific symptoms and the bone marrow biopsy will be necessary for diagnosis.
+The diagnosis of MDS ultimately depends on microscopic examination of bone marrow and the analysis of damage to the chromosomes, or DNA of bone marrow cells.
+MDS tends to produce nonspecific symptoms and the bone marrow biopsy will be necessary for diagnosis.

 The diagnosis and prognosis of MDS includes the following:

 Your doctor will ask about your symptoms and medical history.
-Your answers may point in any of three directions: to your red blood cells that suggest anemia, to your blood clotting mechanisms if you are bruising or bleeding, or to your immune system if you are having worrisome infections.
-Rarely, patients may present during an acute infection that signifies an infection-fighting deficit.
+Your answers may point in any of 3 directions: to red blood cells that suggest anemia, to blood clotting mechanisms if you are bruising or bleeding, or to the immune system if you are having persistent infections.
+Rarely, people may present during an acute infection that signifies an infection-fighting deficit.
 In this case, a persistent sore throat or nonhealing infection elsewhere may be the first sign of difficulty.

 There may be little or nothing to discover from your physical exam.
 You may have bruising, an active infection somewhere in your body, or findings such as pale skin and a rapid heartbeat that suggest anemia.
 Your spleen, lymph glands, and/or liver may be enlarged.

-If there are abnormalities in your blood tests, your doctor will likely refer you to a hematologist (a physician who specializes in disorders of the blood), who will do a bone marrow biopsy.
+If there are abnormalities in your blood tests, your doctor will likely refer you to a hematologist (a blood disorder specialist), who will do a bone marrow biopsy.

-For this procedure, you'll be given local anesthesia, then a needle is inserted into the back of the pelvis to the right or left of the midline, or your sternum (breastbone).
-A sample of the bone marrow tissue is suctioned out for testing in two parts.
+A needle is inserted into the back of the pelvis to the right or left of the midline, or the sternum (breastbone).
+A sample of the bone marrow tissue is suctioned out for testing in 2 parts.
 The first part is called the aspiration where 1-2 teaspoons of bone marrow liquid is removed.
 The second part involves removing a small core of tissue (biopsy) to examine the architecture surrounding the cells.
 The exam of the bone marrow tissue will not only confirm a diagnosis, it will also characterize the type of MDS and provide treatment and prognostic information.
 Some of the aspiration material is also sent for molecular and chromosome analysis.
-This procedure may cause some discomfort, but it is brief.

-Tests can also be done to look at the cells’ chromosomes.
+Tests can also be done to look at the cellular chromosomes.
 MDS can be diagnosed when there are missing or abnormal chromosomes.

-Staging is the process by which physicians determine the prognosis of a cancer that has already been diagnosed.
-Staging is essential for making treatment decisions (eg, surgery vs. chemotherapy).
+Staging is the process by which doctors determine the prognosis of a cancer that has already been diagnosed.
+Staging is essential for making a treatment plan.
 Several features of the cancer are used to arrive at a staging classification, the most common being the size of the original tumor, extent of local invasion, and spread to distant sites (metastasis).
-Low staging classifications (0-1) imply a favorable prognosis, whereas high staging classifications (4-5) imply an unfavorable prognosis.
+Low staging classifications imply a favorable prognosis, whereas high staging classifications imply an unfavorable prognosis.

 The IPSS rates three factors to stage MDS:

-Patients are given a score for each of the three factors.
+Patients are given a score for each of the 3 factors.
 The lower the score the better the prognosis.
 The scores are added together to get an overall IPSS score.
-There are four categories of IPSS scores:
+There are 4 categories of IPSS scores:

-The IPSS scoring uses the following five classifications of bone marrow appearance:
+The IPSS scoring uses the following 5 classifications of bone marrow appearance:

 Each of these types has criteria for definition, including the presence of ring sideroblasts and the percentage of cells that are called blasts.
 In general, the greater the damage, the more the chromosomal damage, and the greater the number of blasts in the bone marrow, the greater the chance of progressing to acute leukemia.